top of page

 Faculty Advisor

-Dr. Robinson teaches courses in radio broadcasting and public speaking.
-He worked in the radio industry for 19 years, including roles as an on-air talent, news reporter, and sales and programming.
-He also worked in government public relations in the state of Arkansas for 14 years.
+Dr. Robinson is a Professor in the Department of Mass Media and Strategic Communication and has been the faculty advisor for WUTM since 2001.
+He teaches courses in radio broadcasting and public speaking, public relations, and broadcast writing.
+Robinson worked in the radio industry for 20 years in various roles, including on-air talent, morning show host, news reporter, and sales and programming.
+He also worked 14 years in state government public relations for the Department of Human Services in his home* state of Arkansas.
+Robinson was names the University of Tennessee Alumni Association's "Outstanding Teacher of the Year" twice, in 2007 and 2020.
+In 2020, He was presented with the prestigious University of Tennessee System's President's Award in the category of "Educate."
 Robinson holds a bachelor of science journalism from the University of Central Arkansas, a master of arts in journalism (radio-television-film) from the University of Arkansas at Little Rock, and a Ph.D. in mass communication and media arts from Southern Illinois University Carbondale.

 Mr. Rodney Freed